 As a composer, I am most interested in how intertextuality and metaphor converge in pitch, rhythmic, and gestural schemata.
 My included pieces showcase this focus—either rendering strange otherwise familiar schemata or developing new schemata inspired by physical phenonema.

-for flute, clarinet, piano, percussion, violin, and cello
+for flute, clarinet, piano, marimba, violin, and cello

 The following are a selection of blog posts that display the diversity of examples I use in my theory teaching.